Building Consent fees and charges are individually set by each Council in the Waikato Building Consent Group. This page covers the following topics:

 - Waitomo District Council

 Building Consent fees are set at a level intended to cover the actual or likely costs incurred by Council in determining compliance with the Building Act 2004 and the New Zealand Building Code.
 Fees are reviewed annually and adjusted to reflect the likely costs.
 Building Consent fees are intended to cover the administration, technical processing and inspections costs associated with each Building Consent application.
-Additional costs may also arise as a result of the application requiring a peer review by specialist consultants or a specialist from the New Zealand Fire Service.
+Additional costs may also arise as a result of the application requiring a peer review by specialist consultants or a specialist from the Fire and Emergency New Zealand.

 The building consent fees are made up of the following: